Pregnant Sleeping on Floor

 Where people used to sleep before the invention of the bed and mattress?

 Sleeping on the floor is not new to humankind.
 Around the world, before the invention of the bed and mattress people used to sleep on the floor in various cultures.
+Monks are well known about still sleeping on the floor, but no one knows exactly why monks sleep on the floor.
+In medieval times people used to sleep upright.

-In conclusion, sleeping on the floor during pregnancy is safe for the baby.
+In conclusion, sleeping on the floor during pregnancy may be safe for the baby.
 However, it is recommended that pregnant women sleep on a firm floor mattress instead of directly on the floor.
 This is because sleeping on a firm mattress will provide more support for the back and hips, which can help to prevent pain in these areas.